OldUnreal/UnrealTournamentPatches/README.md

 * Deaod: for feedback on our movement updates and various bug fixes
 * Metallicafan212 and dpJudas: for bug reports, fixes, and productive discussions on various rendering issues
 * Masterkent: for the widescreen fov fix
+* rX and Metallicafan212: for donating testing/debugging hardware for XOpenGLDrv

 Localization credits:
 * Epic Games/Digital Extremes/Legend Entertainment: Original English/German/French/Spanish/Italian localizations